 If you are having discomfort from ovulation pain, there are several things you can try to help relieve the pain.

-- Take a mild pain reliever like Tylenol or ibuprophen as soon as you notice ovulation pain.
-If your cycles are predictable you may even want to start taking a pain reliever before you ovulate to head off the pain.
+Take a pain reliever as soon as you notice ovulation pain.
+If your cycles are predictable, you may even want to start taking a pain reliever before you ovulate to head off the pain.

-- Consider taking birth control pills.
 If you are having severe pain from ovulation, you may want to talk to your doctor about going on the pill.
 Of course, this measure would only be appropriate if you are not trying to get pregnant.
-But, birth control pills can keep you from ovulating and thereby relieve the pain.
+However, birth control pills can keep you from ovulating and thereby relieve the pain.